pridiltal/ctv-AnomalyDetection/README.md

   - Package [mmppr](https://cran.r-project.org/package=mmppr) (markov modulated
     Poisson process) provides a framework for detecting anomalous events in time series of counts using an unsupervised learning approach.
+  - Package [otsad](https://cran.r-project.org/package=otsad) implements a set of online fault (anomaly) detectors for time series using prediction-based and window-based techniques.
+It can handle both stationary and non-stationary environments.

 **Spatial outliers**